j33ty/notion-bookmark-favicons/README.md

-# notion-bookmark-favicons
+# notion-page-icons

-A script to add favicons to a Notion database items.
+A script to add favicons to a Notion database pages (rows).

 ## Setup